redhat-nfvpe/clearwater-rpm/utility-packages.md

 ### `clearwater-monit`

-Fork of [Monit](https://mmonit.com/monit/) daemon monitor, written in C. The [service packages](service-packages.md) come with appropriate monit control files.
+Fork of [Monit](https://mmonit.com/monit/) daemon monitor, written in C. The [service packages](service-packages.md) as well as many of these utility packages come with monit control files, and are "monit aware": if monit is installed, they will delegate service management to monit.

+### `clearwater-snmpd`

+### `clearwater-radius-auth`

 Installation